Heads: 0

 In 49 BC, every coin in the Roman Empire had the emperor Julius Caesar’s head on one side.
 Caesar started using coin flips for important decisions like property, marriage, and criminality.
 The emperor’s head meant yes, and the other side meant no. Everyone had to abide by these decisions.

-In Britain, this game was called "Cross and Pile" because one side of the coin had a cross, and "pile" referred to the other side.
-In Peru, this game is still called "Face or Seal."
+In Britain, Flip a Coin was called “Cross and Pile” because one side of the coin had a cross, and “pile” referred to the other side.
+In Peru, this game is still called “Face or Seal.”

 Coin Flipping in Sports and Everyday Life

-Now, coin flipping is used in sports, lotteries, politics, TV shows, and many other places.
+Now, world uses coin flip in sports, lotteries, politics, TV shows, and many other places for coin toss.

-Scientists and many people use it in their daily routines for decision-making.
+Scientists and many people use coin flip in their daily routines for decision-making.
 Some of these decisions are mentioned in the About Flip a Coin Online section.

 Still, its significant importance is in sports.
 In cricket, football, tennis, fencing, eSports, rugby, and baseball, there are always two teams.
-So, in cricket, an umpire tosses the coin to decide who will bat first.
+A referee acts as the coin tosser before a match.
+So, in cricket, an umpire flips a coin to decide who will bat first.
 Similar applies to other games.

-The toss is crucial in sports as it can sometimes be the winning factor.
-Scientists also flip coins to determine the order of names in research papers.
+The coin toss is crucial in sports as it can sometimes be the winning factor.
+Scientists also flipping coin online to determine the order of names in research papers.

 Politicians, such as in the US, draw names from a bowl or flip a coin to decide who will govern when they have the same number of votes.